 A keloid will tan darker than the skin around it if exposed to sun during the first year after it forms.
 The darker color may not go away.

 Your doctor will look at your skin to see if you have a keloid.
 A skin biopsy may be done to rule out other types of skin growths (tumors).

 Keloids often do not need treatment.
-If the keloid bothers you, the following things can be done to reduce the size:
+If the keloid bothers you, these things can be done to reduce the size:

 - Corticosteroid injections

 - Silicone gel or patches